vai312/M1_Game_Tic_Tac_Toe/1_Requirements/README.md

 # Requirements
 ## Introduction
-In this project, I am trying to build the tic tac toe game, which is different than a traditional one.
+In this project, I am trying to build the tic tac toe game, which is different from a traditional one.
 This is a two-player game, It has an easy and medium level.
 I am pretty sure you will love it

 ## SWOT ANALYSIS